mikahama/uralicNLP/README.md

 ### Syntax - Constraint Grammar disambiguation

 **Note** this requires the models to be installed (see above) and [VISL CG-3](https://mikalikes.men/how-to-install-visl-cg3-on-mac-windows-and-linux/).
-The disambiguation process is easy.
+The disambiguation process is simple.

     from uralicNLP.cg3 import Cg3
     sentence = "Kissa voi nauraa"